jologz/stardog-named-graph-alias/README.md

 To follow along, make sure you name your graph as `URN:GLEIF`

-Run the code by doing `npm run start` and it will transpile the typescript files and build the project.
+Run the code by doing `npm run start`.
+It will transpile the typescript files and build the project.
 It will then run `node build/app.js` to run the code.
 It will prompt you on some metadata the project needs.
 You can press `Enter` to use the default.